simondlevy/GraphIsomorphism/README.md

 This repository contains Matlab/Octave code for running a demonstration of solving graph isomorphism via replicator equations.
-To try out the code, launch Matlab or Octave and type
+To try out the code, launch Matlab, change to the directory containing the repository, and type
 <pre>
     addpath localist
     gidemo(fig1, fig1)